 In addition to the Library, the Penn’s Middle East Center holds a number of documentary films in its Audio-Visual Lending Library.

-For manuscripts from throughout the University of Pennsylvania in Arabic, Turkish, Persian, and Tamazight see the Manuscripts of the Muslim World collection on OPenn.
+Manuscripts from throughout the University of Pennsylvania in Arabic, Turkish, Persian, and Tamazight.

 The Center for Advanced Judaic Studies Library hosts a number of important manuscripts of interest to researchers and scholars of Arabic and other languages.